MYAzrak/BNNDeepfakeDetection/README.md

 ### Step 4: Download best_model.pth

-[Download](https://drive.google.com/file/d/1y7iRO4dc7VhysOMyVt4hv-9A7obbwVCp/view?usp=sharing) the best pre-trained model to use it in testing
+Download the best pre-trained model to use it in testing from 'Pre-trained model' release.

 ### Step 5: Modify the paths

-Modify train_dir, test_dir, and model_path in config.py to point to your specific dataset and pre-trained_model paths
+Modify train_dir, test_dir, and model_path in config.py to point to your specific dataset and pre-trained_model paths.

 ### Step 6: Try the model

-Run train.py, test.py, or inference.py
+Run train.py, test.py, or inference.py.

+## Collaborators

+This project was worked on with the contributions of [arcarum](https://github.com/arcarum), [Adithya](https://github.com/AdiKk69), and [Abdullah Shahid](https://github.com/Abdullah-Shahid01).